Sarohia94/Project-1-skinfirst/README.md

   * The sign up form can have a text box where the user can submit a query, comment or feedback.
 The other option to further this is to have a link to another page which acts as a interactive community forum for ideas to be shared and discussed among members.

 ### Accessibility
-The website acheives accessibility with:
+The website achieves accessibility with:
 * Semantic HTML
 * Alt attribute on the image
 * Information provided for screen readers where icons are used with no text
-* Colour contrast is checked and sufficient
+* Colour contrast, checked and sufficient
 * Marking current page as current for screen readers

 ---